9.10.2025

 Printing Quick Projects & Organizing the Sewing Room

 Good afternoon everyone!
-I was excited to see the US numbers increasing in the stats this weekend. 💕 I've been clearing out the sewing room after my DH added a couple storage options to my room.
+I was excited to see the US numbers increasing in the stats this weekend. 💕 I've been clearing out the sewing room after my DH added a couple storage options.
 I have been sorting, colorizing and moving fabrics around while printing some Alice Caroline Liberty of London Sew Along patterns for a friend's gift bag and related goodies.

 My dearest, oldest friend has been waiting so patiently as I heal from shoulder and multiple wrist surgeries; it's taken far longer than I could have imagined, truly.
 They're not a fan of mixing prints or charm projects, so I'll have to pull a 💙 solid, maybe some of the light, yarn-dyed Speckled Blue Essex Linen for the dotty fabric?
 I'm just not sure yet.